 The relationship between the three measures has varied considerably during the pandemic.
 Early in the pandemic, the number of excess deaths was much higher than for the other two measures, but this has not been the case since then.
 During the second half of 2021, all three measured tended to show broadly similar results.
-However, in the past three weeks ONS and UKHSA figures have risen, while excess deaths have fallen, although remaining positive.
+However, excess deaths have been markedly lower than ONS and UKHSA figures for much of 2022, and negative in some weeks.
 This indicates that during recent weeks non-COVID deaths have been lower than would have been expected in the absence of the pandemic.
 We noted possible reasons for such differences on page 3.